Convention Artist: Angelina Galashenkova

 In 1990 and 1991, Angelina was the guest soloist on tours of Japan and the US playing in major cities and famous concert halls including performances in Carnegie Hall on it’s 100th year anniversary.
 In 1991, Angelina entered the Russian Academy of Music in Moscow to study domra and minor in piano, spending a year studying with world-renowned musician Alexander Tsygankov.
 During her second year of studies she won third prize and title of Laureate of International Competition of Professional Folk Artists “Cup of the North Competition” in Cherepovez, Russia.
 That same year she toured Germany with other top students of the Russian Academy of Music.

 In 2001, Angelina moved to the US and currently spends her time teaching piano, domra, and mandolin in Atlanta.
-Angelina is the concertmaster of The Atlanta Balalaika Society Orchestra, a member of Balalaika Fantasy ensemble, and plays in a domra / guitar duo she co-founded with John Huston called 9-String Theory.
+Angelina is the concertmaster of The Atlanta Balalaika Society Orchestra, a member of Balalaika Fantasy ensemble, and plays in a domra / guitar duo she co-founded with Marina Alexandra called String Time Duo.

-At the 2022 convention, Angelina will teach domra technique, 9-String Theory will perform at a mini-concert for the convention attendees and at the Festival Concert Finale
+At the 2023 convention, Angelina will teach domra technique and perform a mini-concert for convention guests and at the Festival Concert Finale